shvit/server-fw/README.md

 ## Intro

 This TFTP firmware server wonderful used in embedded firmware development.<br>
-When you have many firmware shapshots for complex testing (regression, functional, etc).<br>
+When you have many firmware snapshots for complex testing (regression, functional, etc).<br>
 You don't operate file names or directories of firmware, no, now only its md5 sums.

 ## Futures